+The first paper, by Angel Yuen, is entitled History re-authored: Young men responding to anger, trouble, and hopelessness in urban schools.
 Stories of trouble, anger and despair have the ability to significantly diminish hope for male youth.
-However, when young men’s lives are linked together via narrative practices, stories of connection, optimism and social justice can emerge.
+However when young men’s lives are linked together via narrative practices, stories of connection, optimism and social justice can emerge.
 This paper presents ideas for responding to events involving anger, rage, difficulties and hopelessness for male adolescents in urban schools.
-Practice-based narrative maps are described in detailed stages, outlining counselling questions to assist in moving towards life preferences.
-Also documented in this paper is a young man’s story of moving from turmoil to hope while illustrating ways of engaging in both individual and collective narrative practices.
+The paper provides practice-based narrative maps and illustrates ways of engaging in both individual and collective narrative practices.

-In this article we propose the construct of cultural equity to guide family and community therapeutic work that addresses social and interpersonal complexity from a social justice perspective.
+The third paper, Cultural equity: Bridging the complexity of social identities with therapeutic practices, by Rhea Almeida, Pilar Hernández-Wolfe & Carolyn Tubbs, proposes the construct of cultural equity to guide family and community therapeutic work.
 Cultural equity encompasses the multiplicity of personal, social, and institutional locations that frame identities in therapeutic practice by locating these complexities within a societal matrix that shapes relationships: power, privilege, and oppression.
-We locate our work vis-à-vis the cultural competence movement to situate cultural equity theoretically and politically.
-We illustrate the application of cultural equity in therapy and discuss implications for theory and practice.
+This paper illustrates the application of cultural equity in therapy and discusses implications for theory and practice.

-This article questions the notion of children as hapless, biding their time, through a slow maturation process until they become useful adults.
-We argue that young people1 can be instrumental in their own lives and this extends to addressing serious problems they may encounter.
-We suggest, in addition, that young people’s knowledges2 can be useful to others.
-We offer a map (White, 2007) for this practice in how to consult young people on behalf of others in need.
-With the use of letters and transcripts, we provide examples for each step in how to support young people as they find surer footing and a clearer voice, taking up the role of protagonist and advisor.
-Through the consulting process, insider knowledges are privileged.
-Narrative structures are utilised to give order and coherence to such knowledges.
-A future petitioner is introduced to provide immediacy and narrative drive to the consultation.
+And finally, Consulting your consultants, revisited, by David Marsten, David Epston and Lisa Johnson, questions the notion of children as hapless, biding their time, through a slow maturation process until they become useful adults.
+Instead the authors argue that young people can be instrumental in their own lives and this extends to addressing serious problems they may encounter.
+In addition, young people’s knowledges can be useful to others.
+This paper offers a map for this practice in how to consult young people on behalf of others in need.